occino/enertion/README.md

 You can find all parts on [thingiverse](https://www.thingiverse.com/thing:3382660 "Thingiverse")

 ![Enclosure2](https://raw.githubusercontent.com/occino/enertion/master/enclosure/IMG_20190126_122641.jpg)
-In order to mount the pvc plate underneath I pasted M4 threaded sleeves (5mm x 18mm) into the parts as you can see in the picture below.
+In order to mount the pvc plate underneath I pasted M4 threaded sleeves (5mm x 18mm) ([link](http://www.lignoshop.de/gewindehuelse-stahl-m4-5mm-37811022000.html "link")) into the parts as you can see in the picture below.
 This way I can use proper thread screws.
 The threaded sleeves are also used by the deck screws from the other side.
 This makes the construction pretty strong.

 ![Enclosure3](https://raw.githubusercontent.com/occino/enertion/master/focbox/DSC_0018.JPG)